On the Piatetski-Shapiro construction for integral models of Shimura varieties: Some 2,1 -category theory

 Here $\tau_{\gamma,0}$ is the isomorphism

 from the beginning of Section \ref{Sec:AppendixQuotientStackFixedPoints}.
+It is a straightforward yet laborious check that this defines an inverse to the construction above, and the lemma is proved. \end{proof} We let $\underline{H}^1(\Gamma, G)$ be the sheafification of the presheaf $T \mapsto \rH^1(\Gamma, G(T))$ on $S$.
+It follows from Lemma \ref{Lem:CocyclesTorsors} that there is a natural map $(\mathbb{B} G)^{h \Gamma} \to \underline{H}^1(\Gamma, G)$.
+This fits in a $2$-commutative diagram

-It is a straightforward yet laborious check that this defines an inverse to the construction above, and the lemma is proved. \end{proof} \begin{proof}[Proof of Proposition \ref{Prop:HomotopyFixedPointsClassifyingStack}] The functor is fully faithful by Lemma \ref{Lem:FullyFaithfulII}.
-Essential surjectivity can be checked locally in the Grothendieck topology on $S$ since both source and target are stacks in groupoids over $S$, see Lemma \ref{Lem:Descent}.
-Thus given an object of $(\mathbb{B} G)^{h \Gamma}$ over an object $T$ of $S$ we may make a base change to assume that the underlying $G$-torsor is trivial.
-Then the $\Gamma$-equivariant structure corresponds to a cocycle $\sigma:\Gamma \to G(T)$, and the vanishing of $\underline{H}^1(\Gamma,G)$ tells us that we may make another base change to assume that this cocycle is trivial.
+where the top horizontal map is the natural map, and the bottom horizontal map is the natural inclusion of the cohomology class of the trivial cocycle.
+We have the following fundamental result. \begin{Prop} The diagram in \eqref{Eq:TwoCartesianCohomologyIII} is $2$-Cartesian. \end{Prop} \begin{proof} The top horizontal arrow is fully faithful by Lemma \ref{Lem:FullyFaithfulII}.
+It suffices to show that its essential image consists of those elements of $(\mathbb{B} G)^{\Gamma}$ whose image in $\underline{H}^1(\Gamma,G)$ is trivial.
+This can be checked locally in the Grothendieck topology on $S$ since both source and target are stacks in groupoids over $S$, see Lemma \ref{Lem:Descent}.